 What are Dental Implants?

-Classified as a kind of prosthetic dentistry or artificial replacement procedure, dental implants use artificial dental roots for the restoration and support of missing teeth or tooth.
+Dental implants restore and support missing teeth.
 The main function of this prosthesis is to avert the possibility of jaw bone loss.

 Major setbacks associated with conventional dentures and bridges like an irregularity in bite, which adversely affects nutrition and poses challenges in smiling and talking, are addressed with dental implants.

-Tooth root replacement provides the patient’s needed stability and strength to maintain their usual eating habits without the unwanted struggle of chewing.
+Tooth root replacement provides you the needed stability and strength to maintain their usual eating habits without the unwanted struggle of chewing.
 Furthermore, dental prosthesis helps maintain facial structure and features.

 What are the components of Dental Implants?

-- The actual implant itself – The titanium implant of a dental implant is what keeps the false tooth in place as it’s surgically placed into the jawbone.
+- The actual implant itself – The titanium implant of a dental implant keeps the false tooth in the jawbone.
 This is why a strong jaw is required for a dental implant.

 - The crown – Most importantly, the crown is screwed onto the abutment.
 This is the false, very natural-looking tooth visible when you smile.